Continuing Professional Development

 Online non-facilitated learning takes place in an online learning environment without synchronous or asynchronous interaction with an online facilitator.
 For example, recorded webinars or webinars that are not substantially interactive in nature.

-A reflective journal is a written record, using the DTAA pro forma (attached below), that reflects on the learning activity undertaken and how it relates to and enhances professional practice.
+A reflective journal is a written record, using the DTAA pro forma (available above), that reflects on the learning activity undertaken and how it relates to and enhances professional practice.

 The 20 hours of CPD must be accrued between 1 July and 30 June in the previous 12 months.
 The CPD requirements for a registration period of less than 12 months can be taken pro rata in the first year of membership or registration.
 Pro rata CPD will be calculated on a monthly basis, for example, for 6 months of registration, the requirements will be halved to 10 hours.